DanielYouCan/api-docs/resources/shipments.md

 `shipment.customs_form.contents[n].description`| **conditional** |
 `shipment.customs_form.contents[n].quantity`| **conditional** |
 `shipment.customs_form.contents[n].value`| **conditional** |
+`carriers`| no | Empty array.

-As you can see, the parameters are nested.
+As you can see, the parameters are nested except the carriers parameter.
 You can find examples below.
 Conditional customs form fields are mandatory on international shipments outside the EU.